 \section{Short Biographies}

-\textbf{\emph{Joseph Shenouda}} (jshenouda@wisc.edu) received his B.S. degree in Electrical \& Computer Engineering in 2021 from Rutgers University-New Brunswick.
-He is currently a graduate student at the University of Wisconsin-Madison in the Electrical \& Computer Engineering department.
+\textbf{\emph{Joseph Shenouda}} (jshenouda@wisc.edu) received his B.S. degree in Electrical \& Computer Engineering in 2021 from Rutgers University--New Brunswick.
+He is currently a graduate student at the University of Wisconsin--Madison in the Electrical \& Computer Engineering department.
 His research interests include graph signal processing and machine learning.

 \textbf{\emph{Waheed U. Bajwa}} (waheed.bajwa@rutgers.edu) has been with Rutgers University--New Brunswick, NJ since 2011, where he is currently an associate professor in the Departments of Electrical \& Computer Engineering and Statistics.
 His research interests include statistical signal processing, high-dimensional statistics, and machine learning.
 He is a senior member of the IEEE.